 Collar and cuffs

-Hold: thick and rigid, in accordance with the formal use you will make of it.
-Too cardboardy, however, the collar lacks flexibility and “cracks” too much when folded.
-We also regret the “integrated” whales
+- Hold: thick and rigid, in accordance with the formal use you will make of it.
+Too cardboard however, the collar lacks flexibility and “cracks” too much when folded.
+We also regret the “integrated” whales which can end up damaging it in the long term, and cannot be changed if they become deformed .

-- Armhole alignment: everything is fine.
+- Armhole alignment: all good.

-- Shirt bottom hem: thin and regular.
+- Shirt bottom hem: fine and regular.

 - Buttonholes: well made, well cleaned.